 There was a large difference in the long term average noise level internal and external due to the doors and windows being shut in April when the internal measurements were taken.
 The external long term averaged noise levels were taken in July and August and were found to be very similar to those at Prices Court, 64.2 dBA compared to 63.2 dBA, both higher than the annoyance criteria given in the Aviation Framework Policy where sound insulation should be offered to the residents.
 The average number of day time Exceedances were also similar for the two locations, 33 compared to 36, respectively, see Table IX.
 The maximum number of day time Exceedances was greater than the number of allowed heliport movements hence other primary noise sources have to be considered.
 From onsite observations it is highly likely that this is from road traffic noise along Chelsea Embankment.
-This can be seen from the high background noise level, 57 dBA, caused by continuous traffic flow.
-This background level is only 6.2 dBA less than the long term average noise level but when the penalty is taken into account, the rating becomes 12.2 dBA and hence there is a significant risk of adverse impact according to BS4142:2014.
+It was found that there was a significant risk of adverse impact according to BS4142:2014.
 Health risks can now be assessed, see Table X.

-Table X: Percentage of days where there was a risk of adverse health effects due to Noise at World’s End
+Table X: Percentage of days where there was a risk of adverse health effects according to ProPG guidance due to Noise at World’s End